Mary-Tyler-Moore/Gotta_Vue_em_All/README.md

 - npm run server || yarn server
 - OPTIONAL (seeds DB with some data):
   - rename a "example.config.js" to "config.js" at the root directory.
+  - you'll want to replace the pokedex url with your own link/image
   - npm run seed || yarn seed